 Work through the past exam questions under exam conditions and to time.
 Doing past questions will help you build efficiency in answering questions and help you build knowledge of how to make your answer relevant to the scenario in the question.

 THREE THINGS TO AVOID: DO NOT FORM BAD HABITS

 Don’t use past exam questions to try to pick topic areas from the syllabus or rely on certain areas coming up, for three reasons: first, you may get it wrong; second, the question may be an option but a really difficult one; finally, the topic you picked is part of a question but the rest of the question relates to a topic you decided not to study.
 Trying to question/topic spot is not recommended.

 Don’t disregard what you learnt in F9 and other exams.
 You will probably need the knowledge (and techniques) from the other stages.

 Don’t use incomplete sentences when making a point.
 Marks are awarded for complete points made in full sentences.
 However, you can use bullet points and numbered paragraphs, and headings when appropriate, to structure an answer to a question.
 But points made should be in complete sentences.

 The Syllabus and Study Guide will continue to be reviewed, updated and changed periodically, and major changes will be explained in articles in Student Accountant.

-In summary, applying correct techniques and knowledge to differing and complex scenarios, adopting an integrative approach, demonstrating sound evaluative skills, displaying good presentation skills, and making considered judgments and decisions, are the factors that will lead to success in the Paper P4 exam.
+In summary, applying correct techniques and knowledge to differing and complex scenarios, adopting an integrative approach, demonstrating sound evaluative skills, displaying good presentation skills, and making considered judgments and decisions, are the factors that will lead to success in the P4 exam.